Jianxun/ltspice_to_svg/context/memory.md

 - Manual inspection of SVG outputs helps verify rendering correctness
 - Proper error handling for missing symbols is essential
 - Using dedicated renderer classes improves code modularity and maintainability
 - Coordinate scaling should be handled at the group level rather than globally
+- SVG attributes should be stored as numeric values for consistency